Introducing the training plan that will change the way you run

 Your training week prioritizes running

-As you work towards triathlon season, your training program has a good balance of swimming, cycling, and running.
+As you work toward triathlon season, your training program has a good balance of swimming, cycling, and running.
 Consider changing the flow of your week to emphasize your running.
 While simply running a little more will likely make you a better runner, building your week schedule to emphasize key runs and making sure you hit your main run sessions rested will also allow you to make further gains in your run program.
 Insert meaningful biking and swimming throughout the week in places that don’t impede key run sets.
 For instance, you may want to have a recovery day the day prior to running intervals and then swim in the afternoon after your run interval set.

 Run off the bike, often